4 Tips for Brainstorming Blog Topics

 Sometimes, you just need a title to get the creative juices flowing.
 Hubspot has a free topic generator on its website.
 You just plug in three terms related to your business, and the generator will pump out a list of titles that you can use as inspiration for blog subjects (as an added bonus, you’ll get some solid headlines for your blogs).

 Having a particular keyword phrase in your mind can help inspire you too.
-With AdWords Keyword Planner from Google, you can type in a term and get hundreds of related phrases.
+With Google Ads Keyword Planner, you can type in a term and get hundreds of related phrases.
 You can also get valuable data on the most popular keywords such as how many times people search for them.